zakodium-oss/react-plot-docs/docs/100_series/000_intro.md

 import SeriesDemo from './Series.demo.tsx';

-There are currently 5 different kind of series that can be added in a plot:
+There are currently 5 different types of series that can be added to a plot:

 - **[ScatterSeries](./100_scatterSeries.md)**
 - **[LineSeries](./200_lineSeries.md)**